Highbury College

-Highbury College is a further education college in Portsmouth, Hampshire, England.
-It offers vocational and academic education and training, including apprenticeships, A-levels and foundation degrees.
+Highbury College was a further education college in Portsmouth, Hampshire, England, that merged with Portsmouth College to form City of Portsmouth College in 2021.
+It offered vocational and academic education and training, including apprenticeships, A-levels and foundation degrees.

 The college was inspected by Ofsted in May 2018 and was judged to be Grade 3 Requires Improvement.

-The college is a member of the Collab Group of further-education institutions, and has achieved Training Quality Standard (TQS) accreditation Part A (whole College) with excellence in Building Services Engineering (Part B).
-Highbury currently occupies three centres.
-The three centres are: Highbury Campus, Highbury Northarbour Centre and Highbury Arundel Centre.
-In addition, marine engineering (boatbuilding) courses and apprenticeships are located in Boathouse 4 in The Portsmouth Historic Dockyards.
+The college was a member of the Collab Group of further education institutions, and achieved Training Quality Standard (TQS) accreditation Part A (whole College) with excellence in Building Services Engineering (Part B).
+Highbury occupied three centres: Highbury Campus, Highbury Northarbour Centre and Highbury Arundel Centre.
+In addition, marine engineering (boatbuilding) courses and apprenticeships were located in Boathouse 4 in The Portsmouth Historic Dockyards.

-The college also provides apprenticeship training in the Southeast and currently offers apprenticeships in more than 40 subject areas.
+The college also provided apprenticeship training in the Southeast and offered apprenticeships in more than 40 subject areas.

-The college has undergone a major redevelopment of accommodation and facilities and completed a £56.4m building programme across the City of Portsmouth, culminating in the opening of the new Highbury Campus by Princess Anne in October 2009.
+The college underwent a major redevelopment of accommodation and facilities and completed a £56.4m building programme across the City of Portsmouth, culminating in the opening of the new Highbury Campus by Princess Anne in October 2009.

-In 2019, Penny Wycherley took over Stella Mbubaegbu's responsibilities as principal and CEO at Highbury College.
+In 2019, Penny Wycherley took over Stella Mbubaegbu's responsibilities as Principal and CEO at Highbury College.
+Following the merger in 2021, Katy Quinn became Principal and CEO.

-In 2021 Highbury College merged with Portsmouth College to form City of Portsmouth College.